bacalhau-project/bacalhau/docs/examples/data-ingestion/s3-to-ipfs/index.md

     https://noaa-goes16.s3.amazonaws.com/ABI-L1b-RadC/2000/001/12/OR_ABI-L1b-RadC-M3C01_G16_s20000011200000_e20000011200000_c20171061215161.nc

-## Copying the data from S3 to IPFS
+## Copying the data from AWS S3 to IPFS

-In this section, we will just copy the first ten links that we got as a output from the previous job and save them to IPFS using Bacalhau just to save time.However,you can select all the links if that is what you are going for.
+From the output of the job we ran above, we extracted the links that we want.next is to save them to IPFS using Bacalhau.

 Selecting the first ten links